lyra/aspnet-payment-form-examples/CONTRIBUTING.md

-# Contributing to Lyra ASP.NET form sample
+# Contributing to Lyra ASP.NET form example

-Anyone is welcome to contribute to Lyra ASP.NET form sample.
+Anyone is welcome to contribute to Lyra ASP.NET form example.
 There are various ways you can contribute:

 - Raise an issue on GitHub.
 - Send us a Pull Request with your bug fixes.